Fourth Notice of Regulatory Relief

 The Department of Alcoholic Beverage Control previously suspended enforcement of the following legal prohibitions on a temporary basis:

-Those temporary relief measures remain in place, and the Department now issues the following relief to enable licensees with on-sale privileges to reopen their businesses for on-site consumption that is consistent with the Governor’s declarations and orders as well as other State and local health and safety guidelines:
+Unless otherwise noted, those temporary relief measures remain in place, and the Department now issues the following relief to enable licensees with on-sale privileges to reopen their businesses for on-site consumption that is consistent with the Governor’s declarations and orders as well as other State and local health and safety guidelines:

 14. Expansion of Licensed Footprint